Katie Bernhjelm selected from among nine applicants

 Bernhjelm earned her bachelor of arts degree from the University of Minnesota-Twin Cities in 2009.
 There she majored in communications and minored in leadership.

-In addition to newcomer Robyn Craig, three-term members Larson and Donnelly, the council includes two-term member Jason Bartholomay.
+In addition to newcomer Robyn Craig who won election in 2016, the council includes three-term members Larson and Terry Donnelly, two-term member Jason Bartholomay.

 Pitcher wrote in his resignation letter to the city: “I have been given the unique opportunity to save and improve lives in the private sector, in which I am moving out of Farmington to perform.”